springmeyer/mapnik-mongo/README.md

 # mongo mapnik plugin

-This is a experimental connector to mongodb point data in the form of a mapnik C++ plugin.
+This is a experimental connector to MongoDB data in the form of a Mapnik C++ plugin.

-It is only a proof of concept at this point.
+MongoDB supports a Point, a LineString and a Polygon geometries since version 2.4.

 # Setup